-We can’t turn a blind eye to the costs of underage drinking in North Carolina starts earlier, and comes with higher costs, than we imagine.
-Not just dollars and cents, but the lives lost to drunk driving, the crimes committed under the influence, the short- and long-term damage to growing brains — all of the physical, social and emotional damage that can weigh down tweens and teenagers for the rest of their lives.
+Underage drinking in North Carolina starts earlier, and comes with higher costs, than we imagine.
+Not just dollars and cents, but lives lost, futures irrevocably altered, brains forever impaired — all of the physical, social and emotional damage that can weigh down tweens and teenagers for the rest of their lives.

 Average age children in North Carolina take their first drink 1

 NC middle schoolers say if parents spoke more often to their children about underage drinking, it would help stop the problem.
 2

 Percentage of North Carolina students who say underage drinking is a problem.
 3